-Staying under the covers is not an option.
+Because staying under the covers is not an option:

-Sometimes, when life is a mess, I just want to pull the covers over my head and stay in bed…but I can’t.
-I have two kids and a husband to love on, every day.
+Sometimes, when life gets hard, I just want to pull the covers over my head and stay in bed…but I can’t.
+I have two kids and a husband to love and a job to do, every day.
 Staying under the covers is not an option.

-Instead, I get up on the hard days and dive into the mess.
+Instead, I have to get up on the hard days and dive in…

 - Even when I am feeling small in the “life is passing me by” kind of way.